mmistakes/made-mistakes-jekyll/_posts/2012-09-20-clamteeth-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @clamteeth"
+title: "Cookie monster on the shirt"
 description: "PaperFaces portrait of @clamteeth drawn with Paper by 53 on an iPad."
 image: paperfaces-clamteeth-twitter-lg
 thumb: paperfaces-clamteeth-twitter-150.jpg